 The ledger integration on the browser is compatible with most of the Chromium-based browsers since ~v78, but is not enabled by default and therefore not recommended.
 On Chrome, Chromium and Microsoft Edge with version > 89, the feature is natively enabled by default.

-Please make sure that you are using the latest Mina Ledger App
+Please make sure that you are using the version

 On Linux you might need to change some udev rules, but Ledger created this troubleshooting guide from Ledger.

 Your Ledger device can derivate many addresses from your seed phrase.
 This means that your device holds many Mina addresses and not only one.
 These addresses can be selected by using an index.
 Common indexes are: 0, 1, 42, 99.